What To Expect From Your Photographer: A Complete Bride And Groom’s Guide.

 Bride & Groom First Look:

-• The bride & groom first look is when the couple sees each other for the first time on their wedding day.
-They might share a glass of champagne.
+The first look between the bride and groom is a special moment when they see each other for the first time on their wedding day.
+They may also toast with a glass of champagne.

-If time allows, dedicate 15 minutes to 1 hour for a couple’s shoot before the ceremony begins.
-This session allows the photographer to capture stunning formal and candid-looking shots of the bride and groom in their wedding outfits, looking their very best.
+If time permits, dedicate 15 minutes to an hour for a couple’s shoot before the ceremony starts.
+This session can also be split up throughout the day and allows the photographer to capture stunning formal and candid shots of you in your wedding outfits, looking your best.

 Group Shots.